Posted by Sabine Dahmen-Lhuissier 305181 Hits

 Smart Appliances

-In the future, domestic and industrial appliances will be intelligent, networked smart devices, forming complete energy consuming, producing and managing systems, based on the integration of products from different vendors and vertical industrial sectors.
-The need for all these connected appliances to be able to communicate among themselves and with the service platforms needs to be addressed.
-This requires open interfaces.
-Interoperability is thus a key factor in creating an IoT ecosystem, and the availability of a standardized solution, along with related test suites, will be the essential enabler of the Internet of Things (IoT).
+Domestic and industrial appliances become intelligent, networked smart devices, forming complete energy consuming, producing and managing systems, based on the integration of products from different vendors and vertical industrial sectors.
+All these connected appliances are able to communicate among themselves and with the service platforms.
+This required open interfaces.
+Interoperability is thus a key factor in creating an IoT ecosystem, and the availability of a standardized solution, along with related test suites, it is an essential enabler of the Internet of Things (IoT).

 Smart appliances include white goods, heating, ventilation and air conditioning systems and storage systems.